azuredevcollege/trainingdays/day5/challenges/03-challenge.md

 Review the pending deployment, leave a comment and `Approve and deploy`:

-### Adjust the reply url in the Azure AD's application registrations
+### Adjust the Redirect URIs in the Azure AD's application registrations

-Now the test environment will be deployed.
-After the deployment is finished, we need to adjust reply urls in the Azure AD applications for each environment.
+After the deployment is finished, we need to adjust the Redirect URIs in the Azure AD applications for each environment.

 Navigate to the Azure portal and go to the resource group for the development environment.
 The name of the resource group starts with `rg-scm-devday5-` and end with your GitHub organization name `rg-scm-devday5-<your organization name>`.
 We need to find the storage account where the frontend is hosted in a static website.
 The deployment created some Azure `Tags` to group the used Azure resources regarding their bounded context.
 Within the resource group you can set filters in the `Resources` details view.